priba/nmp_qc/README.md

-# Neural Message Passing for Computer Vision
+# Neural Message Passing for Quantum Chemistry

-Deep learning approach for graph based data.
+Implementation of Neural Message Passing as proposed by Justin Gilmer *et al.* in [1].

 ## Installation